 Catch colon cancer early

-March is Colorectal Cancer Month.
-Colorectal cancer is the third-leading cause of cancer-related deaths in the United States.
+Colorectal cancer is the second leading cause of cancer-related deaths in the United States.
 However, with proper screening, colon and rectal cancer can be prevented.
 Colorectal cancer often starts in the large intestine (colon and rectum) as a polyp, a small growth on the inner lining of the colon.
 Symptoms can be nonspecific.
 Common abdominal ailments or a change in bowel habits are common occurrences, but don’t always mean you have colorectal cancer.

 According to the American Cancer Society, the recommended age to start regular colorectal screening is 45 unless you have a family history of colorectal cancer or predisposing, inherited syndrome.